2i2c-org/team-compass/culture/social-rules.md

 The social rules are lightweight.
 You should not be afraid of breaking a social rule.
 These are things that everyone does, and breaking one doesn’t make you a bad person.
 If someone says, "hey, you just feigned surprise," or "that’s subtly sexist," don’t worry.
 Just apologize, reflect for a second, and move on.

 The social rules aren’t for punishing people.
-They help make RC a pleasant environment where you are free to be yourself, tackle things outside your comfort zone, and focus on programming.
+They help make 2i2c a pleasant environment where you are free to be yourself, tackle things outside your comfort zone, and focus on programming.

 ## Code of conduct